Samuelk-Chase/CS3450-Software-Engineering/Design/Backend.md

 - **AI Image Generation**: An external service to generate card images based on AI models, providing users with unique visual content for the game.

 - **OAuth**: For handling authentication and providing extra security for the user.
-Supabase will be integrated to handle OAuth and authentication.
+Supabase will be integrated to handle OAuth and authentication.(Handled by Supabase.

+- **Supabase**: Database used for authentication, storing game state, images, and card data.

+-

 ---